by John Salt - Updated February 2020

 When I say harder to fly, I'm naturally referencing that in comparison with the very easy to fly 150 V2.
 This little scale micro is also easy to fly in the grand scheme of RC single rotor RC helicopters.
 Allowing you to get some stress free scale heli flying fun when you can't venture outdoors with your larger scale machines.

 Some of the odd flight characteristics include a very non-linear, almost binary (stop-go) control response.

 By that I mean there is an abundance of dead band around mid stick cyclic and tail rotor, and then rather abrupt heli response.
 This gives the Esky F150 V2 a very artificial feel that is very different from the fluid like behavior most of expect from our RC helicopters.
 This is where the CC3D really shows it's quad-rotor roots; and since I dislike flying quads so much, I'm naturally projecting my subjective bias.

 I really want to pair this little scale micro to a computerized radio in hopes of improving that dead band response at minimum; and perhaps with some creative exponential curves, give it a more realistic feel.
-As I stated in the 150 V2 review, it looks like ESky's / GWY's AHSS 2.4 GHz spread spectrum protocol is supported by the iRangeX IRX4 Plus multi protocol module, so perhaps I could pair this heli to my FrSky Horus radio?
+I have unfortunately not been able to find a working solution to this problem.
+It would seem even the iRangeX multi modules don't support Esky's new protocol.